First Nigerian Republic: 1966 coup

 The political unrest during the mid-1960s culminated into Nigeria's first military coup d'état.
 On 15 January 1966, Major Chukwuma Kaduna Nzeogwu and his fellow rebel soldiers (most of whom were of southern extraction) and were led by Major Emmanuel Ifeajuna of the Nigerian Army, executed a bloody takeover of all institutions of government.
 Prime Minister Tafawa Balewa, was assassinated along with the premier of Northern Nigeria, strong-man Ahmadu Bello, the Sardauna of Sokoto; Samuel Akintola, premier of the West; and Festus Okotie-Eboh, the finance minister.
 It is not clear whether President Azikiwe's life was spared because he was out of the country at the time, or whether he had been informed about the impending coup and was out of the country so that his life could be spared.
 Major-General Johnson Aguiyi-Ironsi took control as the first Head of the Federal Military Government of Nigeria on January 16, 1966.

-Civil war and beyond: 1966–79
+Civil war and beyond: 1966–1979

-The republic would be torn by the secession of Biafra and the ensuing civil war from 1966 to 1970.
+The republic would be torn by the secession of Biafra and the ensuing Nigerian Civil War from 1966 to 1970.
 After the end of the war, the nation re-unified and military rule continued for another nine years, implementing nationalisation of foreign businesses.
 Eventually, elections were held in 1979 leading the way to the Nigerian Second Republic.